 At this young age, your puppy should be on leash with a flat buckle collar or harness when interacting with you.
 This will help you control the situation.

-Always praise your puppy with a friendly, but relatively calm voice for appropriate behavior; such as allowing you to pet him, sitting peacefully in your lap, and playing with a chew toy.
+Always praise your puppy with a friendly, but relatively calm voice for appropriate behavior such as:

 Taking a small break, remaining calm, and remembering that your pup is simply just trying to learn are the ways to get through this phase.